The Dakota Aerial Championship

 1- Where is the Competition Located?

-The in-person competition is located at South Dakota Aerial & Arts in Sioux Falls, South Dakota.
-Their studio has a full mezzanine of bleacher seating and has a beautiful black curtain for a backdrop.
+The in-person competition is located at South Dakota Aerial & Arts in Sioux Falls, South Dakota, United States.
+Their studio has a full mezzanine of bleacher seating, 125 accessible floor seats and has a beautiful black curtain for a backdrop.

 Their address is: